linode/docs/docs/development/automate-builds-with-jenkins.md

 ### Committing changes to your Pipeline

 1. Start by editing your `Jenkinsfile` and pasting the following pipeline.
-Replace `<DockerHub Username>` with your own information, and replace the `@example.com` email addresses with your own address if you would like to receive email notifications about the status of each build.
+Replace `<DockerHub Username>` with your own information.

 {{< file "~/jenkins-guide/Jenkinsfile" conf >}}
 pipeline {